A 2-credit course designed to assist you in your transition to the UW during your first quarter.

 - A FIS IS NOT a GPA booster or easy A. Students do not automatically pass this course, they must actively participate in class and finish assignments to the best of their ability, and on time.

 GEN ST 199 is a 2-credit hour course which serves to create learning communities for students new to the University of Washington.
-Through class interaction and activities, this course will help you navigate the UW, begin to identify your campus community, and engage in classroom discussions with a small group of peers; establishing skills that will help you to be successful throughout your time at the UW.
+Through class interaction and activities, you will:

 View the most current GEN ST 199 Curriculum: